eos/eos/doc/use-cases.rst

    :width: 600

-Using the Numpy routines :code:`numpy.average` and :code:`numpy.var` we can produce numerical estimates of the weighted mean and its standard deviation:
+Using the Numpy routines :code:`numpy.average` and :code:`numpy.var` we can produce numerical estimates of the mean and the standard deviation:

 .. code-block::